cadrian/yacad/README.md

 interface.

 The program comes in two main components:
-* The core: the main server
+* The Core: the main server
-* The runners: they talk to the runner to get work
+* The Runners: they talk to the Core to get work

 # Design